Ally-Financial/soda/README.md

     ```
     - Update your path to include the soda/bin directory
     - Replace ID with your ID, and change the path accordingly
-    - Set SODA_SECRET to empty to run locally
     ```bash
     export PATH="$HOME/Users/ID/Source/soda/src/bin:$PATH"
     ```